-We made these easy brownies with marshmallows using a heart shape for Valentine easy treats, but you can use any shape marshmallows to match your theme or holiday!
+We made these easy brownies with marshmallows using a heart shape for Valentine easy treats, but you can use any shape marshmallows or colors to match your theme party recipes or holiday recipes!

 If you’re looking for a cute Valentine’s snacks for the classroom or Valentine desserts recipes for parties, these are it!